Extra Curricular Activities

 Sixth Form students at Presdales run the whole school charity events.
 The Committee is self-governed and self-supported and works to support local, national and international charities.
 Sixth Formers who get involved with Charity Committe develop leadership, personal integrity, helpfulness and a respect for others.

-At Pinewood, Sixth Form students have the opportunity to work with young people who are educated in a special school for children with moderate learning difficulties.
-Engagement with these students enhances the insight and skills of our Sixth Formers, whilst they undertake activities that enrich the lives of others.
+Our Sixth Form students can volunteer to help in either Middleton School or Pinewood School.
+Middleton School caters for students aged 5-11 years old and Pinewood for students aged 11-16 years old.
+Our students work with young people with a wide range of needs including autism, speech, language and communication needs.
+Engagement with these students enhances the insight and skills of our Sixth Formers whilst they undertake activities that enrich the lives of others.

 World Challenge